-The hemp beverage category sits at the intersection of federal agricultural law, state alcohol regulation, and emerging cannabinoid policy.
-For brands, distributors, and retailers, understanding how these products move through the supply chain — and what that means for pricing — is essential for building a viable business in this rapidly evolving space.
+The hemp beverage category sits at the intersection of federal agricultural law, state alcohol regulation, and cannabinoid policy that is now moving fast in one direction.
+For brands, distributors, and retailers, understanding how these products move through the supply chain — and what happens on November 12, 2026 — is essential for making sound decisions in the months ahead.

 The 2018 Farm Bill and the birth of hemp beverages